About Roxanna Abdollahi

 After exciting anticipation for the game reveal over winter break, we gathered to watch FIRST’s live stream.
 We then went straight to reviewing the game manual and brainstorming robot strategies.
 Our first few days of the season were spent honing in on our robot’s functional requirements and strategy.
 We also met with the FRC teams BREAD, GravitechX, and NerdHerd to get an outside perspective and exchange ideas.
 After deciding our initial strategy, we researched design ideas, taking inspiration from past games and open alliance teams.
 Before committing to any specific robot design, the team split into Design Groups, each tasked with exploring separately to avoid the entire team fixating on just one design.
 These teams focused on analyzing scoring potential, identifying challenges, and understanding the game's nuances to optimize gameplay efficiency.
 Then, we reconvened to collaborate and discuss overarching designs to decide what we would need to prototype.
 We decided to prototype a ground intake that picks up coral from all orientations and a climbing mechanism inspired by Rust Hounds from Ri3d.
 In conjunction with the prototyping groups, a separate group focused on designing the first iteration of our Alphabot.
 The Alphabot combines our off-season project, a two-stage cascading elevator, a [...]

 The new year means setting up for success, including organizing our Pit, managing operations, and handling new material shipments.
 Our shop manager, Ellery Han, has been cleaning the Pit and delegating tasks to sort last year's parts, screws, and miscellaneous items.
 A well-organized Pit is crucial for efficiency.
 With packages arriving nonstop, we order early to avoid delays and ensure we have everything needed for the Fall and Build Seasons.
 Students help sort and take inventory, ensuring each subteam knows what materials are available for their projects.
 The operations subteam, in which all members are required to contribute at least 4 hours of admin tasks and additional upkeep work, is led by our new operations director, Claire Mayder.
 She’s been training new students and leads, applying for grants, and more.
-Our new communications lead, Jahnvi Bheemarasetti, assists Claire by training first-year students on the website and managing blog uploads.
+Our new communications lead, Jahnvi Bheemarasetti, assists Claire.
 Our team fundraises the majority of its money in the Fall Season, this includes receiving money from sponsors such as the Wild Cat Foundation–our school foundation that raises money for school-related activities.
 Big thanks to them as well as all of our other sponsors!
-We’ve also had significant work done in [...]
+We’ve also had significant work done in documentation for operations to ensure efficiency in the build season and [...]

 By |2025-01-29T15:13:52-08:00November 19th, 2024|